HarvestersCrew/CorpusHarvester/README.md

 - seasocks: [Github](https://github.com/mattgodbolt/seasocks), HTTP server to distribute files

 ### Web client
 Node needs to be installed to build the web client.
 A simple HTTP server can be used to serve those compiled files.
+You can find the web client repo [here](https://github.com/HarvestersCrew/CorpusHarvesterWeb).

 ### Database
 You'll need to run your own MariaDB / MySQL server if you do not use the bundled Docker version.